saradrada/Coffee/README.md

-# Coffee, a constraint based framework for variabilty modelling and reasoning.
+# Coffee, a Constraint-based Framework for Variabilty Modelling and Reasoning.